brianreavis/microplugin.js/README.md

 ### Loading Plugins

-Instead of having to call [`require`](#prototyperequirename) for every plugin that needs to be loaded when the instance is being set up, there's a convencience method for loading multiple plugins [`initializePlugins`](#prototypeinitializepluginsplugins) (with options).
-The method accepts a list of plugins in any of three styles:
+The [`initializePlugins()`](#prototypeinitializepluginsplugins) method sets up the plugin system and loads a list of plugins (with options).
+It accepts the list in three styles, depending on your preference.

 #### List (no options)
 ```js